 A V-shaped ditch, being four to five feet deep and about three feet wide at the top, was dug around the entire fort perimeter.
 While the ditch was being dug by part of the troops, some of the others were employed at cutting down trees, preferably oak, in the surrounding forests.
 Logs about eighteen feet in length were needed to be cut and hewn flat on two sides to fit snugly together.
 The logs were then placed upright in the ditch side by side.
 It has been estimated that the fort's stockade wall would have required at least 2,000 such logs.
 As the logs were held in place the ground that had been excavated from the ditch was pushed back in against the upright logs' bases and tamped down tight.
 The logs might have been lashed together at the top also, but the available evidence does not note if that was the case at Fort Bedford.
 Following the completion of the wall, a platform perhaps only six feet wide was constructed against the inside of the wall, running roughly the entire length of the enclosing stockade.
 This platform would have been perhaps four to five feet off the ground.
 The platform would allow the fort's garrison to have an elevated vantage point over any attackers through loopholes cut between the logs at points between ten and twelve feet above the exterior ground level.
 The layout and structure of this fort was no different than any other contemporary fortified structure.
 The idea was to make the wall impregnable from the outside, but easily defended from the inside.

-Fort Bedford was still being garrisoned by the British military in the year 1769 when it became, unless evidence is found to prove otherwise, the first British fort to be attacked and captured by American rebels caught up in the spirit of independence.
+Fort Bedford was evacuated by the British Army in the year 1766 with the conclusion of Pontiac's Rebellion.
+A fictitious folktale, though was started by James Smith.
+In his autobiography, he claimed that Fort Bedford became, in 1769, the first British fort to be attacked and captured by American rebels caught up in the spirit of independence.
 Click on the following icon to go to a page devoted to the Black Boys' Raid.

-Fort Bedford was abandoned by British troops in the 1770s at the start of the Revolutionary War period, and would have been garrisoned by Bedford County Militia during that War.
+Because of the fact that Fort Bedford was abandoned by British troops in 1766 before the start of the Revolutionary War period, it would have been garrisoned by Bedford County Militia during that War.
 The structure itself was permitted to decay and fall into ruin.
 It was still used, albeit in a decaying condition, by the local settlers possibly into the late-1780s for their own protection.
 The records of the Whiskey Rebellion do not make mention of the fort, so it might be assumed to have been practically or totally deteriorated by the early 1790s.

 The Fort Bedford Museum is owned by the County of Bedford and operated by the Pioneer Historical Society of Bedford County.
 The museum is located along the Juniata River in Bedford Borough, Bedford County.
 Inside the museum, there is a gift shop.
 Picnic facilities are available in the adjacent Fort Bedford Park.